BigPolarBear1/factorization/README.md

 I will bring the future into this world.
 And you are either with me, or against me.
 Playtime is over, now we get serious.

+ps: The american cryptologic advantage got fucked by a "dude in a dress".
+Morrons.
+Tell pete hegseth, military leadership is about strategy.
+You win wars with strategy.
+Not by acting like a shit for brains morron.
+You got outplayed by a "dude in a dress", fucking losers.